2 Cookin Mamas

 Instructions

-- Preheat grill on high.
+• Preheat grill on high.
 Place tuna steaks directly on grill and quickly sear, about 1-½ to 2 minutes per side.
-Medium rare has an internal temperature of 125 degrees.

 Notes

-- Seared tuna needs a very hot grill, preheated to high, before searing since the cooking time is so short.
+• Seared tuna needs a very hot grill, preheated to high, before searing since the cooking time is so short.
 Usually only 2 minutes a side will provide you the pinkish red interior that is most recommended.
-If testing with a meat thermometer, is should read 125 degrees for medium rare.

 Nutrition